 One of the biggest benefits of High-Intensity for me was an understanding of how to use a slower more controlled repetition with a lower weight that can target the muscles as effectively as a normal speed rep using a higher weight.
 For a background on this understanding please read my post Muscle on Weight or Weight on Muscle?

 The problem many others have discovered with free weights is the muscles get stronger and stronger, while the joints can’t keep up.
 Then a bad rep in a fatigued state that the joints could have handled with ease at a lighter weight suffer when the weight is too much.

 Deadlift by Victor Freitas.
 I prefer the Trap-Bar deadlift if you have access to one.

 My fellow HIT lifters can probably see where I am going with this post.
 The solution is obvious.

-The first half of the workout will be traditional High-Intensity machine based work.
-But not to failure.
-Go to a deep fatigue.
+The first half of the workout will be traditional High-Intensity machine-based work.
+But not go to failure.
+Go to deep fatigue.
 Use the Big 5 Workout from Body By Science as a template.

 Engage in a few traditional free weight exercises using a much lower weight.
 Because you are already deeply fatigued, you no longer need a heavy-ass weight to get the job done.

 Use weights that you can safely control at a slightly slower pace than normal free weight reps.
 Then if you get into trouble on a rep, squeeze the weight and increase the speed to complete the rep. Increasing momentum will make the repetition easier.

 Because the weight at this point in the workout is sufficiently reduced, should a rep be less than perfect, your joints will take less of a hit.